 James Bell has more than 40 years of experience designing and directing national program evaluations.
 He started JBA in 1979 to help programs better serve...

 James P. DeSantis, Ph.D.

-James P. DeSantis has more than 26 years of research, program design, evaluation, technical assistance, and project management experience.
-His subject expertise...
+James P. DeSantis is a developmental psychologist with more than 30 years of experience in research, program design, evaluation, technical assistance, and project...

 Centers for Disease Control and Prevention, National Data Archive on Child Abuse and Neglect